ajm/swiftlink/README.md

     swift -p xlinked.ped --elod -X

-For a dominant trait with complete penetrance:
+For a dominant trait with complete penetrance (for illustrative purposes only, the file dominant.ped is not provided):

     swift -p dominant.ped --elod --penetrance=0.0,1.0,1.0